acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

     -   `command`
         The structure of the command as it will be displayed in the list of commands, or when a user requests help about this particular command.
 See [Command Documentation](#command-documentation) below for guidance about notation.
     -   `description`<br>
         A description of what the command does.
-If your command description is going to be longer than one or two lines, we recommand to set this value to an empty string "" and store the description in a separate text file with the same base filename with "--decription.txt" appended.
-So if your function file were to be called `func_hello_world.json`, your description file would be called `func_hello_world--description.txt`.
+If your command description is going to be longer than one or two lines, we recommand to set this value to an empty string "" and store the description in a separate text file.
+See [3.
+Description file - func\_hello\_world.txt](#3-description-file---func_hello_worldtxt)
     -   `url`<br>
         TBD - A link to online documentation for this command.
 -   `library`<br>